MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Meter.md

 ms.author: leeclontz
 ---

-# Meter in Cloud for Sustainability shared data model
+# Meter in Microsoft for Sustainability shared data model

 An entity that represents meters.